VolkovLabs/volkovlabs.io/docs/grafana-allow-unsigned/index.md

 ## Introduction

-If you are not familiar with Plugin Management in Grafana, please take a look at the [Administration Documentation](https://grafana.com/docs/grafana/latest/administration/plugin-management/).
+If you are not familiar with Plugin Management in Grafana, please take a look at the [Plugin management](https://grafana.com/docs/grafana/latest/administration/plugin-management/) in the documentation.

 Enter a comma-separated list of plugin identifiers to load even if they are unsigned.